ibm-cloud-docs/SecureGateway/securegateway_interaction.md

 - Connection status polling for real-time connected and disconnected gateway status updates is not supported.
 - Full certificate chains with destination-side TLS are not supported prior to DataPower version 7.5.1.0
 - Cloud destinations are not supported prior to DataPower version 7.5.1.0
+- The log level can't be changed to TRACE level